On volumes of hyperideal tetrahedra with constrained edge lengths: Concluding remarks

 \section{Concluding remarks}

 As mentioned in the introduction, we believe that Theorem~\ref{main:thm} holds in general, i.e.~without the assumption $\ell\leq \ell_0$.
 It seems likely that a useful tool to approach Conjecture~\ref{main:conj} should be the concavity of the volume as a function of dihedral angles.
-Unfortunately, the volume cannot be concave with respect to edge lengths, because otherwise, being strictly decreasing on the line $t\mapsto L^{-1}(t,t,t,t,t,t)$, the volume of regular tetrahedra with big edge lengths would be negative.
-Moreover, as already observed, the domain $\calL\subseteq \R^6$ is not convex.
+As already observed in Remark~\ref{rem-conto-numerico}, the volume cannot be neither concave nor convex with respect to edge lengths.
+Moreover, the domain $\calL\subseteq \R^6$ is not convex.
 These facts seem to suggest that one cannot completely avoid the use of dihedral angles when trying to maximize or minimize volumes of truncated tetrahedra, even when constraints are expressed in terms of edge lengths.

 \begin{conj} Take $\ell\in\R$, let $\Delta\in\calT_{\ell}$ and denote by $\theta_{ij}$, $1\leq i<j\leq 4$, the dihedral angles of $\Delta$.
 Also let $\theta'=(\theta_{12}+\theta_{13}+\theta_{14}+\theta_{23}+\theta_{24}+\theta_{34})/6$, and denote by $\Delta'\in\calT$ the regular tetrahedron with dihedral angles all equal to $\theta'$.
 Then $\Delta'\in \calT_{\ell}$.